 Divorces in Virginia can be complicated when alimony is involved.

-In Virginia, alimony is known as spousal support.
+In Virginia, maintenance stipend is known as spousal support.
 It is the payment made by one spouse to the other after a divorce.
-The judge will decide on the alimony to be paid based on various factors; for example, proof of financial need.
+The judge will decide on the maintenance stipend to be paid based on various factors; for example, proof of financial need.
 In Virginia, spousal support may be temporary or permanent.
 Temporary financial support means the support will be withdrawn once the other spouse is financially stable.

-In case of permanent alimony, it means one of the spouses will have to pay the other spousal support for the rest of their lives.
-Permanent spousal support is common in long-term marriages ending in a divorce, and temporary alimony is more common in short marriages.
+In case of permanent maintenance stipend, it means one of the spouses will have to pay the other spousal support for the rest of their lives.
+Permanent spousal support is common in long-term marriages ending in a divorce, and temporary maintenance stipend is more common in short marriages.

 - Income and financial resources of both parties;